 If you’d like, you can substitute white all-purpose flour for wholemeal flour.
 While a heavier bread will result, it will be higher in fiber.

-For additional nutrition and an aromatic touch, add 1 tablespoon of caraway or fennel seeds when mixing the dough.
-In fact, you can add any seeds that you wish to for extra fiber and crunch.
+For additional nutrition and an aromatic touch, add 1 tablespoon of caraway or fennel seeds when mixing the rye bread dough.
+In fact, you can add any seeds that you wish for extra fiber and crunch.

 Rye flour can be quite dry and absorbs lots of water, if the dough looks too dry add more warm water until you have a soft dough.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.